Invariant integral structures in pseudo $H$-type Lie algebras: construction and classification: Invariant bases and groups of positive involutions

-Thus the generators of the group $G(B_{r,s})$ are $\{-1,B_{r,s}\}$.
-Elements $\sigma \in G(B_{r,s})$ satisfy the properties: either $\sigma^2={\mathbf 1}$ or $\sigma^2=-{\mathbf 1}$.
+Thus the generators of the group $G(\mathfrak B_{r,s})$ are $\{-{\mathbf 1},\mathfrak B_{r,s}\}$.
+Elements $\sigma \in G(\mathfrak B_{r,s})$ satisfy the properties: either $\sigma^2={\mathbf 1}$ or $\sigma^2=-{\mathbf 1}$.

 We proceed to the construction of bases $\mathfrak B(V^{r,s})$ for the minimal admissible module $V^{r,s}$.
-In Table~\eqref{t:dim} the reader finds dimensions of $V^{r,s}$.
-We indicated by red colour the Clifford algebras, where the minimal admissible modules differ from the irreducible modules.
-With the subscript $\ _{\times 2}$ we indicated the presence of two non-equivalent minimal admissible modules.
+In Table~\ref{t:dim} the reader finds dimensions of $V^{r,s}$ for $0\leq r,s\leq 8$, which are extended by periodicity.
+Table~\ref{t:dim} summarises results from~\cite[Theorem 3.1]{Ciatti00} and~\cite[Proposition 1]{FurMar17}.
+We marked by red color the Clifford algebras, where the minimal admissible modules differ from the irreducible modules.
+With the subscript $\ _{\times 2}$ we indicated the presence of two non-equivalent minimal admissible modules of the same dimension.
+Here the equivalence we understand as equivalence of representations of the Clifford algebra on the corresponding modules.